Canal Grande (Trieste): The squares

-Next to the Ponte Rosso is the square of the same name, home to an outdoor market.
+Next to the Ponterosso is the square of the same name, home to an outdoor market.
 Over time, the lively market has shrunk considerably.
-On one side of the square there is a fountain (1753 - Giovanni Battista Mazzoleni), with in the center the statue of a puttino, familiarly called Giovannin de Ponterosso, due to the fact that the water that fed it came from the San Giovanni district.
+On one side of the square there is a fountain (1753 – Giovanni Battista Mazzoleni), with in the center the statue of a puttino, familiarly called Giovannin de Ponterosso, due to the fact that the water that fed it came from the San Giovanni district.

 At the end of the canal there is the aforementioned Piazza Sant'Antonio, set up as a garden, with a large fountain in its center.
 The Stella Polare café, one of the historic cafes of Trieste, overlooks the square.